JetBrains/kotlin-web-site/docs/topics/cross-platform-mobile-development.md

 * Your application is relatively simple and is expected to be lightweight.
 * The development team is fluent in JavaScript or React.

-Applications built with React Native include Facebook, Instagram, Skype, Airbnb, and Uber Eats.
+Applications built with React Native include Facebook, Instagram, Skype, and Uber Eats.

 ### Kotlin Multiplatform Mobile